 According to Wikipedia, the Indian Institutes of Management are a group of public, autonomous institutes of management education and research in India.
 They primarily offer postgraduate, doctoral and executive education programmes.
 Each IIM exercises independent control over its day-to-day operations.

 IIMs are prestigious and premier institutes in India for pursuing MBA.
 There are ample avenues that an IIM opens for you, including securing a high-flying job.
 It provides you with a great platform to showcase your abilities by providing you with incredible infrastructure, a great alumnus record and of course, immense but positive competition in terms of your peers.
 Besides boasting of providing their students with excellent education and faculty, their on-campus placement records are outstanding.
-One can’t possibly necessitate the importance of placements in the present-day.
+One can’t possibly necessitate the importance of placements in the present day.

-The typical philosophy practiced by an IIM is to develop innovative and ethical future leaders that are capable of managing change and transformation in a globally competitive environment and to advance the theory and practice of management in the modern world.
+The typical philosophy practised by an IIM is to develop innovative and ethical future leaders that are capable of managing change and transformation in a globally competitive environment and to advance the theory and practice of management in the modern world.
 Many IIM grads have been and are a part of multi-national corporations.
 The supply-demand dynamics at IIMs are more favourable to job-seekers.

 The basic admission procedure to get into an IIM is: